fastrodev/fastro/readme.md

 fastro serve
 ```

-Finally, after your app ready to use, you can deploy to serverless environment easily
+Once your application is ready to use, you can easily deploy it to a serverless environment
 ```
 fastro deploy
 ```